kzemek/snex/README.md

 >
 > The environments you copy from have to belong to the same interpreter!

-### JSON serialization
+### Serialization

-User data sent between Python and Elixir is subject to "standard" JSON serialization and deserialization using [`JSON`](https://hexdocs.pm/elixir/JSON.html) on the Elixir side and [`json`](https://docs.python.org/3/library/json.html) on the Python side.
+By default, data is JSON-serialized using [`JSON`](https://hexdocs.pm/elixir/JSON.html) on the Elixir side and [`json`](https://docs.python.org/3/library/json.html) on the Python side.
-Among other things, this means that Python tuples will be serialized as arrays, while Elixir atoms and binaries will be serialized as strings.
+Among other things, this means that Python tuples will be serialized as arrays, while Elixir atoms and binaries will be encoded as strings.

 ```elixir
 iex> {:ok, inp} = SnexTest.NumpyInterpreter.start_link()